IvanMK518/Belize-Maya-Forest-Trust/AppArch/Docs/frontend.md

 ## Setting.js

 This component handles user deletion and password changes for those with admin access.
-Please refer to each specific subcomponent for functional changes [delete](https://github.com/IvanMK518/Belize-Maya-Forest-Trust/blob/main/AppArch/frontend/BMFT/src/components/API/DeleteUser.js) [password change](https://github.com/IvanMK518/Belize-Maya-Forest-Trust/blob/main/AppArch/frontend/BMFT/src/components/API/UpdatePassword.js) Beware: Once you delete the account, there is no recovery.
+Please refer to each specific subcomponent for functional changes [delete](https://github.com/IvanMK518/Belize-Maya-Forest-Trust/blob/main/AppArch/frontend/BMFT/src/components/API/DeleteUser.js) and [password change](https://github.com/IvanMK518/Belize-Maya-Forest-Trust/blob/main/AppArch/frontend/BMFT/src/components/API/UpdatePassword.js) Beware: Once you delete the account, there is no recovery.
 You must be logged in to access this.

 ## NewsPages.js